arnaudmaret/arnaudmaret.github.io/_olympiad/content.md

 ## Olympiad CV

-I am a board member of the [Swiss Science Olympiad](https://science.olympiad.ch/en) since 2022 and an active member of the [Swiss Mathematical Olympiad](https://mathematical.olympiad.ch/en/) since 2013.
-Since 2022, I am also a member of the **IMO problem selection committee**.
-Previously, I was the **academic director** of the Swiss Mathematical Olympiad from 2017 to 2022.
+I'm an active member of the [Swiss Mathematical Olympiad](https://mathematical.olympiad.ch/en/) since 2013 and a former board member of the [Swiss Science Olympiad](https://science.olympiad.ch/en).
+I was **academic director** of the Swiss Mathematical Olympiad from 2017 to 2022 and I've worked on various problem selection committees (IMO, PAMO, OFM).

+I'm currently a member of the OFM board and of the Curriculum Review Committee of the IMO.

 I was myself contestant for [Switzerland](https://www.imo-official.org/country_team_r.aspx?code=SUI) at the IMO 2013 (HM) and at MEMO 2012.
 Since then, I have been team leader and coordinator on several occasions.